Ram-Raghav-S/maze-solving/README.md

 # Maze-Solving
-Solving a perfect maze using the Trémaux's algorithm
+Using the Trémaux's algorithm to solve a rodomly generated maze